pipelight/doc.pipelight/helpers/docker.md

 ]),
 ```

-But you first need to define a Docker Object instance.
+But you first need to define a Docker Object.

+Here we use a function to create the Docker Object based on the "production" global variables.
+It can be reused to create another Docker Object with "development" variables.

 ```ts
 // Set global vars